KauzClay/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 ### Cause

-The errors are seen when a `workload` is created in a developer namespace where `imagePullSecrets` are not defined on the `default` serviceAccount or on the preferred serviceAccount.
+The errors appear when a `workload` is created in a developer namespace where `imagePullSecrets` are not defined on the `default` serviceAccount or on the preferred serviceAccount.

 ### Solution